User Guide

 Validation & Status

 Once a VIN is entered, Moto Shed runs background checks to validate it and begin monitoring for safety recalls.
-The result is shown directly on the bike card in your Shed:
+The result is shown directly on the vehicle card in your Shed:

 Green check mark — The VIN is valid and recall monitoring is active.
 No action needed.